AndYagual/AndYagual.github.io/index.md

-## Bienvenido a la pagina de Andy Yagual
+## Bienvenido a la página de Andy Yagual

 You can use the [editor on GitHub](https://github.com/AndYagual/AndYagual.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.